urecio/more-or-less/README.md

 ### Flip

-Allow vendor-prefixed prperties in keyframes.
+Allow vendor-prefixed properties in keyframes.

 * The example source can be found [here][15]
 * The example result can be found [here][16]